Precise embroidered circuits bring next-gen smart clothing closer to reality

 The researchers have also used the embroidery technique to embedded an RFID chip in rubber – a part of a project undertaken in partnership with a tire manufacturer.

-the technology out, meaning that these sci-fi-sounding products might just become a purchasable reality somewhere down the line.
+Looking forward, the team intends tocontinue its work on smart clothing, and there are plans to licensethe technology out, meaning that these sci-fi-sounding products might just become a purchasable reality somewhere down the line.

 The research has been published online in the journal IEEE Antennas and Wireless Propagation Letters.